 By giving space for self-expression through improvisation, movement and devising we support integration, increase self-confidence, reduce isolation and engender a sense of belonging as well as having fun.

 In summer 2021 the group at St Marks were asked to write down things they wanted to teach us in their own languages.
 We then helped them translate these phrases into English, and finally recorded them using a professional studio microphone.
 The results were phenomenal.
 Students were suddenly granted unprecedented agency, and we saw those who had previously been shy and sometimes disruptive, blossom into confident young adults with something to say.
-Listen to an excerpt of the recording here:
+The audio can be listened to here:

 This film from 2017 is another example of the work we do